Skip to content

 First of all, graph 1 shows all the hydrometer measument expressed as rG (OG-SG) during the years looking into this project.
 It shows you cannot just use one polynomial as mainly the headspace and fermenter shape/material do impact on bubbling rate and hence the needed “Sum blops/L” vs. rG fluctuate to much from brew till brew.

-Deep diving further into the data for S-airlock in below table, you will notice the “One hydrometer reading” approach during the main fermentation at preferably around 33-66% complete, e.g. after high kreuzen, we get a error of mean of around 3 SG units.
+Deep diving further into the data for S-airlock in below table, you will notice the “One hydrometer reading” approach during the main fermentation at preferably around 33-66% complete, e.g. after high kreuzen, we get a error of mean of around 3 SG units meaning we can foresee the final gravity within 3 gravity points.
 Secondly, it should be noticed the R2 value for the various brews is close to 1.0 indicating high linearity till 1. degree polynomial.
 Hence, the release of bubbles is a 1. order polynomial.
 But this polynomial is impacted by mainly headspace and material of the fermenter.

 Notice!